I14Y-ch/handbook/content/de/changelog/_index.md

 The I14Y interoperability platform is under continuous development.
 New features are added with each release.
 Bugs are also fixed.
 The most important changes are briefly documented below.
 For detailed information on the development of the platform, please contact the [I14Y team](mailto:i14y@bfs.admin.ch).

 ## Release 12 March 2024
-- Concepts can be reused in different datasets.
+- Concepts can be reused in various datasets.
 This ensures that the same definitions, the same characteristics and the same coding methods are used.
 The description of the individual concepts now shows which datasets use this particular concept.
 An indication of the number of reuses is also displayed.
 Only data collections that have been publicly described on the platform are counted.
 - Bugfixes

 ## Release 27 February 2024